HarommelRabbid/LifeLua/README.md

 For a showcase of LifeLua's features go to the repository's `sample` folder.
 ## Compiling
 * [libsqlite](https://github.com/VitaSmith/libsqlite): run `cd libsqlite && make`, move the library (ends with` *.a`) in the folder where the libraries are stored in the vitasdk, and run `make install`, see https://github.com/VitaSmith/libsqlite?tab=readme-ov-file#compiling
-* Install [vitasdk](https://github.com/vitasdk) if you haven't and build LifeLua using:
+* Set up [vitasdk](https://github.com/vitasdk) if you haven't and build LifeLua using:

 ```
 mkdir build && cd build && cmake .. && make
 ```

-To make after your first build:
+To make after your first build (assuming you are in the `build` folder):

 ```
 find . -mindepth 1 -delete && cmake .. && make
 ```

 ## To do
-* ~~ATRAC9 & 3 audio support~~ Rewrite the audio library with FMOD backend (thanks to GrapheneCt) & libmpv video support
+* Rewrite the audio library with a new backend
+* libmpv video support, so that video streaming will work and also support for 1080p video quality
+* Audio streaming support
 * 3D support with shading, shadows & reflections
 * More shape drawing functions, such as drawing arches
 * Adhoc & socket support, and maybe PSN support as well